kmarekspartz/kyle.marek-spartz.org/posts/2014-04-30-startup-services-startups.md

 ---
 title: Startup Services Startups
 tags: startups
+description: Startups that provide services for other startups
 ---

 One of the services we offer at [Celador](http://www.celador.mn) we like to call Startup as a Service.
 If a client has a business idea, but not the team to make it happen, we can help.